waiz88/ovz_install_upgrader/README.md

 Replaces sysctl.conf with OpenVZ config changes Replaces vz.conf with network parameter changes.
-Generates a webui.sh script that downloads the OpenVZ Web panel To install the script do the following: wget --no-check-certificate https://raw.github.com/sillkongen/dovz_install_upgrader/master/dovz_install_upgrader.sh
+Generates a webui.sh script that downloads the OpenVZ Web panel To install the script do the following: wget --no-check-certificate https://raw.github.com/waiz88/ovz_install_upgrader/master/ovz_install_upgrader.sh

-Then from shell as root: #sh dovz_install_upgrader.sh
+Then from shell as root: #sh ovz_install_upgrader.sh

 Wait for a while until script finishes, then reboot.